ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     By calling setComplete method of \ ``SessionStatus``\  object, the object specified in attribute value of \ ``@SessionAttributes``\  annotation is deleted from session.
     However, the actual time when the object is deleted is different than when setComplete method is called.

-    setComplete method of \ ``SessionStatus``\  object changes only the internal flag, whereas, the actual deletion of object is carried out by the framework, after the processing method of Controller is completed.
+    setComplete method of \ ``SessionStatus``\  object changes only the internal flag, whereas, the actual deletion of object is carried out by the framework, after the handler method of Controller is completed.

  .. note:: **Referring object from View (JSP)**